Westfield Century City

-Westfield Century City (formerly known as the Century Square Shopping Center) is a two-level, 1.3 million-square-foot outdoor shopping mall in the Century City commercial district in Los Angeles, California.
-A property of the Westfield Corporation, the mall is anchored by Nordstrom, Bloomingdale's, Macy's, a Gelson's supermarket, and a 15-screen AMC multiplex.
+Westfield Century City is an outdoor shopping mall in the Century City neighborhood of Los Angeles, California.
+It has 1300000 sqft of gross leasable area and is anchored by Bloomingdale's, Macy's, and Nordstrom.
+The mall has been owned by Westfield-affiliated companies since 2002, and has been owned by the Unibail-Rodamco-Westfield since 2017.

 History

-Westfield Century City opened in 1964 as the Century Square Shopping Center, anchored by The Broadway.
-In 1976, the mall's parking lot was turned into an expansion of the mall, bringing a Bullock's and several new retail stores.
-An AMC cinema and a new food court, referred to as "The Marketplace" opened in 1987.
-In 1996, both The Broadway and Bullock's closed when The Broadway's struggling parent Carter Hawley Hale was acquired by Federated Department Stores.
-Federated converted The Broadway store into Bloomingdale's and the Bullock's into a Macy's.
+The Century Square Shopping Center opened in 1964, anchored by The Broadway.
+In 1976, an expansion was built on the site of the outdoor parking lot, adding a Bullock's anchor store and several other new retail stores.
+An AMC cinema and "The Marketplace", a food court, were added in 1987.
+In 1996, Broadway Stores, Inc. was acquired by Federated Department Stores, which converted The Broadway into Bloomingdale's and Bullock's into Macy's.

-Australian shopping center developer Westfield Group acquired a 50% stake in the shopping center in 2002 and renamed it "Westfield Shoppingtown Century City".
-The Shoppingtown moniker was dropped from all Westfield properties in 2005.
+Australian shopping center developer Westfield Group acquired a 50% stake in the shopping center in 2002 and renamed it Westfield Shoppingtown Century City.
+The Shoppingtown moniker was dropped from all Westfield properties in 2005, and the mall became Westfield Century City.

 In 2004, Westfield initiated a $160 million renovation.
 The renovation replaced the 1980s-era food court and movie theater with an alfresco Dining Terrace and a flagship 15-screen AMC cinema.
 The renovation also brought a new two-level retail building housing a Borders bookstore and a Container Store on the top level and numerous retailers on the bottom, a reskin of the existing Bloomingdale's store, the addition of a restaurant row facing Santa Monica Boulevard, and a general remodeling of the center.
 Borders went out of business in 2011.